+Standard Early Retirement

-Standard Early Age Requirement: 55 Retirement Service Requirement: Fulfill any one of the following: a.
-10 years of Pension Credits, including at least five years of Future Service Credit, or b.
-10 years of Vesting Service, or c.
-15 years of Pension Credits, including at least 12 months of Future Service Credit Amount: Normal Retirement benefit reduced as described below.
-For benefits accrued on and after January 1, 2014: Reductions based on the participant's Funding Improvement Plan Option, which depends upon the Schedule or Rehabilitation Plan provision which applied to the classification of employment when the Plan was in critical status.
-Default Option Actuarially from age 65 (Unsubsidized Early Retirement Pension) First Alternative Option 6% per year from age 65 Second Alternative Option Actuarially from age 65 (Unsubsidized Early Retirement Pension) For benefits accrued before January 1, 2014: Reductions based on the participant's Home Local Schedule (Rehabilitation Plan Schedule) when the Plan was in critical status.
-Default Schedule/ Persons for Whom Actuarially from age 65 (Unsubsidized Early Retirement Pension) First Alternative Schedule 6% per year from age 65 Second Alternative Schedule Actuarially from age 65 (Unsubsidized Early Retirement Pension) NIC Actuarially from age 65 (Unsubsidized Early Retirement Pension)
+- Age Requirement: 55 - Service Requirement: Fulfill any one of the following: - a.
+10 years of Pension Credits, including at least five years of Future Service Credit, or - b.
+10 years of Vesting Service, or - c.
+15 years of Pension Credits, including at least 12 months of Future Service Credit - Amount: Normal Retirement benefit reduced as described below.

+Reductions based on the participant's Funding Improvement Plan Option, which depends upon the Schedule or Rehabilitation Plan provision which applied to the classification of employment when the Plan was in critical status.

+Default Option Actuarially from age 65 (Unsubsidized Early Retirement Pension)

+First Alternative Option 6% per year from age 65

+Second Alternative Option Actuarially from age 65 (Unsubsidized Early Retirement Pension)

+Reductions based on the participant's Home Local Schedule (Rehabilitation Plan Schedule) when the Plan was in critical status.

+Persons for Whom Actuarially from age 65 (Unsubsidized Early Retirement Pension)

+First Alternative Schedule 6% per year from age 65

+Second Alternative Schedule Actuarially from age 65 (Unsubsidized Early Retirement Pension)

+NIC Actuarially from age 65 (Unsubsidized Early Retirement Pension)